echi22/stori/README.md

    [https://echi22.github.io/stori/](https://echi22.github.io/stori/)

 2. **Upload a File**
-   - Click "Select file to upload" and choose your transaction file (e.g., a CSV).
+   - Click "Select file to upload" and choose your transaction file (check below for correct format).
    - Click "Upload."
    - You should see a success message and a link to the uploaded file if the upload is successful.